Events

 - Tom Croteau - Founder & CEO, OperFi

-- Tom Croteau has over 12 years of experience in Operations, Underwriting, and Management within the transportation factoring industry.
-He began his career in 2012 as VP of Operations at Single Point Capital, where he developed a strong expertise in factoring and transportation finance.
-An Air Force veteran, Tom founded OperFi in 2019 to provide working capital to small and medium-sized carriers and logistics companies, with a focus on supporting veterans and veteran-related causes.
-OperFi offers veteran discounts and donates a portion of its profits to veteran charities annually.
-Tom has been involved with the International Factoring Association (IFA) for the past 12 years, bringing valuable insights, particularly in Operations and Underwriting within the industry.
+- Tom Croteau has been in the transportation factoring industry since 2012, with experience spanning operations, underwriting, risk management, and executive leadership.
+He began his factoring career as VP of Operations at Single Point Capital, where he developed deep expertise in transportation finance and the operational needs of small and mid-sized carriers.
+An Air Force veteran, Tom founded OperFi in 2019 to provide working capital solutions to carriers and logistics companies while building a company rooted in service, education, and long-term client support.
+OperFi offers veteran discounts and donates a portion of its profits annually to veteran-focused charities.
+Tom has been involved with the International Factoring Association for more than a decade and brings practical, front-line insight into operations, underwriting, fraud prevention, and the evolving challenges facing the transportation factoring industry.

 - Bryan Alsobrooks - President, Phoenix Capital Group